potatoqualitee/aitools/README.md

 - Handling the boring parts (installation, updates, configuration)
 - Tracking what changed for review before committing

 **BUT ALSO**: Because aitools processes each file in a fresh, non-interactive session, the AI produces incredibly consistent, high-quality output without the context drift or degradation that happens in long interactive conversations.
+Recent enhancements like parallel processing, automatic retry logic, and the ability to skip already-modified files make batch operations faster and more resilient.

 ---